West Horndon railway station: Services

 The station and all trains serving it are currently operated by c2c.

 The station's ticket office is open Monday to Saturday; due to the low patronage it is closed on Sunday and public holidays.
 The ticket office has one serving window and uses the TRIBUTE issuing system.
 The ticket hall has three automatic ticket gates.

-The typical off-peak service is:
+As of the June 2024 timetable the typical Monday to Friday off-peak service is: